Ohio Center for Substitute Teachers logo

 Who are substitute teachers?

 Substitute teachers hail from a variety of backgrounds and experience.
-Those who hold a substitute license comprise of people with degrees in fields other than education, college students just graduating with their degrees in education, retirees, or people wanting to work part-time as they raise their children.
+Those who have a substitute license are people with degrees in fields other than education, college students just graduating with their degrees in education, retirees or people wanting to work part-time.

 How much can I expect to earn as a substitute teacher?

-Contact the school district in which you would like to teach to find out the pay scale.
-Typically, substitute teachers are not eligible for healthcare benefits.
+Contact the school district where you would like to teach to find out the pay scale.
+Typically, substitute teachers are not eligible for health-care benefits.

 How do I begin?

-If you do not have a current teaching license, you must first contact the County ESC and/or school district that you would like to substitute.
-Most ESCs have you complete paperwork prior to applying online for your substitute teacher license.
-To obtain a license you must be sponsored by a school district or County Educational Service Center (ESC).
+If you do not have a current teaching license, you must first contact the county ESC and/or school district where you would like to substitute.
+Most ESCs have you complete paperwork before applying online for your substitute teacher license.
+To obtain a license you must be sponsored by a school district or county Educational Service Center (ESC).
 These institutions should be able to perform the necessary background checks, instruct you as to how to apply online for your substitute teacher license and inform you of other required paperwork needed at their office to place your name on their list of available substitute teachers.
-You can apply for a one-year substitute license or a five-year substitute license and the licenses are valid from July 1st to June 30th and may be renewed at the end of the licensing period.
+You can apply for a one-year substitute license or a five-year substitute license and the licenses are valid from July 1 to June 30 and may be renewed at the end of the licensing period.

 • BCI and FBI background checks performed electronically (check with the ESC or school district)